dkandalov/kotlin-99/readme.md

 The main reason to prefer this to using websites like hackerrank.com and codewars.com is that there is no vendor lock-in and no hidden agenda pursued by the website owner.

-Suggested workflow is to solve a problem yourself and then compare solution to the one provided.
+The suggested workflow is to solve a problem yourself and then compare solution to the one provided.
 Solutions are available by clicking on the link at the beginning of the problem description.
 Your goal should be to find the most elegant solution to the given problems.
 Efficiency is important, but clarity is even more crucial.